 The intended audience for this toolkit are child poverty technical advisors/specialists (including those working on food security and livelihoods and social protection).
 It also includes programme managers, monitoring, evaluation, accountability and learning (MEAL) staff and field-level practitioners involved in the design, implementation, monitoring and evaluation of child sensitive PA programmes.

-This toolkit presents three primary building blocks for integrating child-sensitivity into PA programmes.
-These are:
+The toolkit presents three primary building blocks for integrating child-sensitivity into PA programmes: